Planning to buy a smartphone that has the MediaTek Helio P22 Processor?

 Helio P22 vs Snapdragon 625

 These two have similar CPU performance but Snapdragon 625 has an edge in GPU performance.
 While Helio P22 is manufactured using a better fabrication technology.
-It is a close call but if we look at rest of the features and real-world performance, 625 has an edge.
+It is a close call but if we look at rest of the features and real-world performance, 625 has a slight edge here.

 Helio P22 vs Snapdragon 450